Today It Is All About Me11 comments

 6. I was close to all four of my grandparents.
 I feel the three that have past away with me in Spirit always guiding me and influencing all I do.
 My surviving Grandma is as sharp as a tack.
 I love being around her.

-7. I wanted to be an architect when I was a sophomore in High School.
+7. Also, I wanted to be an architect when I was a sophomore in High School.
 But doing some fundraising and volunteering in 11th and 12th grade pointed me a new direction (helping others) and I never looked back.
 (Of course until I designed my house.)

 Becoming a healer

 Many times people ask me how I have come to healing in my life.
 How I got through my darkest moments.
-Here it goes: I read a lot of inspirational things, I meditated and prayed a lot.
-I cried and I laughed.
+Here it goes: I read a lot of inspirational quotes, I meditated and prayed a lot.
+Of course, I cried and I laughed.
 I believed that I was worth feeling better.
 And I found people that I could trust for support.
 But sometimes I had to just distract myself.

 Here are some fellow bloggers who distract me, help me laugh, cry, be heartened and feel not quite so alone.
 It is to them, I will now pass on the award.